 DevConf.US 2020 is the 3rd annual, free, Red Hat sponsored technology conference for community project and professional contributors to Free and Open Source technologies coming to a web browser near you!

 There is no admission or ticket charge for DevConf.US events.
 However, you are required to complete a free registration.
-Watch this site for updates about registration.
+Registration is now live!
 Talks, presentations and workshops will all be in English.

 We are committed to fostering an open and welcoming environment at our conference.
 We set expectations for inclusive behavior through our code of conduct and media policies, and are prepared to enforce these.